Arpita-deb/Do_I_read_all_the_books_I_buy/README.md

 For this project I've created an exploratory dashboard providing an overview of the dataset

-In order to build the tableau visualizations and the dashboards, I've taken the following steps:
+In order to build the tableau visualizations and the dashboard, I've taken the following steps:

 * Used tiled containers (vertical and horizontal) that contain the individual data visualizations